Xeriscaping Guide – Landscaping with Drought Tolerant & Resistant Plants

 Below, you'll learn about selecting the ideal xeriscape plant.
 Succulents and cactus, are the best drought tolerant plants.
 They have mastered the art of thriving in prolonged periods of water deficiency.
 They can store water in their leaves and stems as a result thrive happily for months without water.
 They are the real champions of dry spells.

-Drought Tolerant Vs. Drought Resistant Plants
+Drought Tolerant Vs. Drought Resistant Plants - What's the Difference?

-Our Favorite Xeriscaping Plants
+Our Top 15 Favorite Xeriscaping Plants

 There are many xeriscape-friendly plants but on top of the list are cactus and succulent.
 Discover our top picks for drought-tolerant and drought-resistant xeriscaping plants that will enhance the beauty of your landscaping.